skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This sounds a little unlikely to Enoch and Skeeve.
 Enoch presents another carefully worded question, "I have read some of the folklore of your land, and read of some of the legends of the mountain.
-In particular... um... it seems like they are, I mean..."
-He falters, wary of offending her.
+In particular… um… it seems like they are, I mean…" He falters, wary of offending her.

 "You speak of the legends of the Spirit of Fiore?"